allisonmorrell/gptbuilder/better-gpt-builder/config.md

 Better GPT Builder

 **Description:**
 Guides users in creating GPTs with a structured approach.
-See https://github.com/allisonmorrell/gptbuilder for README, prompts and files, and to submit ideas.
+Experimental!
+See https://github.com/allisonmorrell/gptbuilder for background, full prompts and files, and to submit ideas and issues.

 **Conversation starters:**
-Help me design a GPT for art inspiration.
+Help me design a GPT to help me come up with ideas
 How can I create a GPT for coding assistance?
-Assist me in building a GPT for educational purposes.
+Help me create a GPT for completing my work
 Guide me through making a GPT for business analytics.

 **Capabilities:**